hardenedlinux/hardenedlinux.github.io/_posts/2016-04-01-How_to_build_Clang_toolchains_for_Android.md

 The following process is used to build the Clang that is used by both the Android platfrom and the NDK.
 And this process is done in the AOSP tree.

-Both Linux and Windows toolchains are built on Linux machines.
+Both GNU/Linux and Windows toolchains are built on GNU/Linux machines.
 Windows host binaries are built with mingw.

 My developing environment is **Linux Mint 17.3**